bytedance/Service-Affinity-Scheduling/README.md

 provided.
 Use `bash shell_file_name.sh` to automatically run the corresponding experiments and get the results.
 See the following content:

-###### Gained affinity comparison
+###### Quality experiment (Gained affinity comparison)
-To run the gained affinity comparison of our approach and three baselines, just run the `bash gained_affinity_comparison.sh` in the `experiment` directory.
+To run the gained affinity comparison of our approach and three baselines, just run the `bash quality_experiment.sh` in the `experiment` directory.
 The shell console will require you to enter three parameters: 1. input file path; 2. output file path; 3. maximum runtime.
 These three parameters are all compulsory.
 An example is `../dataset/M1.json ../output/shell_M1_test.json 60`, which will take `M1.json` as the input and compare their gained affinity within 60 seconds.

-###### Data splitting comparison
+###### Efficiency Experiment
-To be added.
+To run the algorithm with different runtime constraints,  run the `bash efficiency_experiment.sh` in the `experiment` directory.
+See the console output for details of the input parameters.

 ###### Algorithm selection comparison
-To run the algorithm selection comparison of GCN-Based, only CG and only MIP,  run the `bash algorithm_selection_comparison.sh` in the `experiment` directory.
+To run the algorithm selection comparison of GCN-Based, only CG and only MIP,  run the `bash select_algorithms_experiment.sh` in the `experiment` directory.
 The shell console will require you to enter three parameters: 1. input file path;
 2. output file path; 3. maximum runtime.
 These three parameters are all compulsory.
 An example is `../dataset/M1.json ../output/shell_M1_test.json 60`, which will take `M1.json` as the input and compare their gained